 Scale Coarseness Program (Organizational Research Methods, 2009) Errors-in-variables ANCOVA R Code (Psychological Methods, 2011) Cross-level Interaction Effect Statistical Power Calculator (J. of Applied Psychology, 2012) Cross-level interactions: Best practices (J. of Management, 2013)

-Herman Aguinis is the Avram Tucker Distinguished Scholar and Professor of Management at George Washington University School of Business, where he also served as Chair of the Department of Management (2019-2022).
+Herman Aguinis is the Avram Tucker Distinguished Scholar and Professor of Management at The George Washington University School of Business, where he also served as Chair of the Department of Management (2019-2022).
 He has been elected for the five-year presidency track of the Academy of Management (AOM), served as Program Chair for the AOM 2020 Virtual Conference, as President during 2021-2022, and is now serving as AOM Immediate Past President.
 Every year since 2018, Web of Science Highly Cited Researchers Reports has ranked him among the world's 100 most impactful researchers in Economics and Business and he has been inducted into The PhD Project Hall of Fame.
 His work has received about 48,000 Google Scholar (h-index = 98) and about 17,000 Web of Science citations.
 Prior to joining GWSB, he was the John F. Mee Chair of Management and the Founding and Managing Director of the Institute for Global Organizational Effectiveness in the Kelley School of Business, Indiana University.
-In addition, he has held appointments at universities in the People's Republic of China (Beijing and Hong Kong), Malaysia, Singapore, Argentina, France, Spain, Puerto Rico, Australia, and South Africa.
+In addition, he has held appointments at universities in China, Malaysia, Singapore, Argentina, France, Spain, Puerto Rico, Australia, the United Kingdom, and South Africa.
 He earned his Ph.D. in industrial and organizational psychology from the University at Albany, State University of New York.

-His research is interdisciplinary and addresses the acquisition and deployment of talent in organizations and organizational research methods (i.e, behavioral science and data science).
-Recent projects address star performance, corporate social responsibility, domestic and international diversity, leadership, staffing, training and development, performance management, and innovative methodological approaches for developing and testing theories.
+His research is interdisciplinary and addresses the global acquisition and deployment of talent in organizations and organizational research methods (i.e, behavioral science and data science).
+Recent projects address corporate social responsibility & business sustainability, domestic and international workforce diversity, leadership, innovation and entrepreneurship, human capital development, performance management and star performance, and innovative methodological approaches for developing and testing theories.
 His professional and life agenda is to have an impact on the academic community, but also on society at large.
 Please click here to watch his YouTube channel videos.

-Professor Aguinis teaches courses at the MBA, executive, and PhD levels in the areas of organizational behavior, human resource management, and research methods and analysis such as international management, foundations of management, human capital & talent acquisition, training and development, staffing, global organizational effectiveness, performance management, statistics, and research methods.
-He has taught and delivered more than 120 invited presentations at universities in North and South America (e.g., Argentina, Peru, Puerto Rico), Asia (e.g., Israel, China, Malaysia, Singapore), Australia/Oceania, Europe (e.g., France, Spain), and Africa.
+Professor Aguinis teaches courses at the MBA, executive, and PhD levels in the areas of organizational behavior, human resource management, and research methods and analysis such as performance management, foundations of management, human capital & talent acquisition, training and development, staffing, global organizational effectiveness, international management, statistics, and organizational research methods.
+He has taught and delivered more than 170 invited presentations at universities in North and South America (e.g., Argentina, Canada, Chile, Peru, Puerto Rico), Asia (e.g., Israel, China, Lebanon, Malaysia, Singapore), Australia/Oceania, Europe (e.g., France, Ireland, Spain, United Kingdom), and Africa.